 1. Objectives

-The objectives of this Guidance are (1) to support stock assessments, ecosystem assessments and accumulation of scientific knowledge of fisheries resources under the Commission’s jurisdiction, (2) to encourage cooperation on scientific analyses among Members, and (3) to establish a guidance on handling scientific data and code.
+The objectives of this Guidance are (1) to support stock assessments, ecosystem assessments and accumulation of scientific knowledge of fisheries resources under the Commission’s jurisdiction, (2) to encourage cooperation on scientific analyses among Members, and (3) to establish a process for handling scientific data and code.

 2. Scientific Data included in Members’ Annual Reports